eggsyntax/neuron-self-report/code3/README.md

+# Not yet functional (and may never be), use code1/ version instead

 # Neuron Self-Report

 This project implements a system for training transformer models to "self-report" their internal activation values.
 The goal is to explore a novel approach to interpretability by leveraging a model's own representations to predict its internal states.